Confidence distribution: The modern definition

-(R2) At the true parameter value θ = θ0, Hn(θ0) ≡ Hn(Xn, θ0), as a function of the sample Xn, follows the uniform distribution U[0, 1].

 Also, the function H is an asymptotic CD (aCD), if the U[0, 1] requirement is true only asymptotically and the continuity requirement on Hn(•) is dropped.

 In nontechnical terms, a confidence distribution is a function of both the parameter and the random sample, with two requirements.
 The first requirement (R1) simply requires that a CD should be a distribution on the parameter space.
 The second requirement (R2) sets a restriction on the function so that inferences (point estimators, confidence intervals and hypothesis testing, etc.) based on the confidence distribution have desired frequentist properties.
 This is similar to the restrictions in point estimation to ensure certain desired properties, such as unbiasedness, consistency, efficiency, etc.

 A confidence distribution derived by inverting the upper limits of confidence intervals (classical definition) also satisfies the requirements in the above definition and this version of the definition is consistent with the classical definition.

 Unlike the classical fiducial inference, more than one confidence distributions may be available to estimate a parameter under any specific setting.
 Also, unlike the classical fiducial inference, optimality is not a part of requirement.
 Depending on the setting and the criterion used, sometimes there is a unique "best" (in terms of optimality) confidence distribution.
 But sometimes there is no optimal confidence distribution available or, in some extreme cases, we may not even be able to find a meaningful confidence distribution.
 This is not different from the practice of point estimation.